 “I’ve enjoyed working here over the last several years, but I found a position that better suits my career goals.
 It’s for a leadership position, and I believe it provides more growth opportunities.”

 2. How did you feel about the company culture?

 Companies work hard to develop an attractive culture for employees.
 However, that doesn’t always pan out.
-This question is tough to answer, and it can be challenging to remain professional if a toxic work environment is to blame for your departure.
+This is a tough interview question to answer, and it can be challenging to remain professional if a toxic work environment is to blame for your departure.